 We generate revenues primarily from the sale of subscriptions and other services for our business and residential communications solutions.
 We generate our product and other revenue from the sale of our on-premise devices and end-point devices.
-We primarily offer our solutions in the U.S. and Canada, with limited offerings in certain other countries.
+We primarily offer our solutions in the United States and Canada, with limited offerings in certain other countries.

-In July 2022, we completed the acquisition of Junction Networks, Inc., which does business as OnSIP, a provider of cloud-based phone and unified communications services for small and medium-sized businesses, from Intrado Corp. for a base purchase price of approximately \$9.8 million in cash.
-The final aggregate purchase price was \$9.5 million, reflecting a \$0.3 million reduction for customary working capital adjustments.
-We believe the acquisition of OnSIP will accelerate overall growth of Ooma Business.
+On October 20, 2023, we completed the acquisition of 2600hz, Inc. ("2600Hz") a provider of cloud-based business applications targeted at resellers and carriers, for a base purchase price of approximately \$33.0 million in cash.
+The final aggregate purchase price was approximately \$32.2 million, reflecting reduction for customary working capital adjustments, and was funded in part by the incurrence of \$18.0 million of borrowings under our Credit Agreement.
+We believe the acquisition of 2600Hz will accelerate overall growth of Ooma Rusiness

-We refer to Ooma Office, Ooma Enterprise, Ooma AirDial and OnSIP collectively as Ooma Business.
-Ooma Residential includes Ooma Telo basic and premier services.
+We refer to Ooma Office, Ooma Enterprise, Ooma AirDial, 2600Hz, and OnSIP collectively as Ooma Business.
+Ooma Residential includes Ooma Telo basic and premier services, as well as Ooma Telo LTE services.
 See Item 1.
 Business above for additional information regarding our business, including products and services offered, competitive market and regulatory matters.

-Fiscal 2023 Financial Performance
+Fiscal 2024 Financial Performance

-- Total revenue was \$216.2 million, up 12% year-over-year, primarily driven by the continued growth of Ooma Business and the acquisition of OnSIP. - Subscription and services revenue from Ooma Business grew 24% year-over-year, driven by user growth and two full quarters contribution from OnSIP. - Total gross margin was 64%, up from 62% in fiscal 2022. - GAAP net loss was \$3.7 million, compared to a net loss of \$1.8 million in fiscal 2022.
-Net loss for fiscal 2023 included \$1.4 million in facilities consolidation charges, \$1.5 million in acquisition-related transaction costs and a \$2.1 million income tax benefit associated with the acquisition of OnSIP. - Non-GAAP net income was \$13.6 million, compared to \$12.6 million in fiscal 2022. - Adjusted EBITDA was \$17.4 million, or 8% of revenue, compared to \$15.6 million in fiscal 2022. - As of January 31, 2023, we had total cash, cash equivalents and short-term investments of \$26.9 million, down \$4.4 million from \$31.3 million as of January 31, 2022.
-Cash usage reflected our acquisition of OnSIP.
+- Total revenue was \$236.7 million, up 10% year-over-year, primarily driven by the continued growth of Ooma Business and the acquisition of 2600Hz. - Subscription and services revenue from Ooma Business grew 22% year-over-year, driven by user growth. - Total gross margin was 62%, down from 64% in fiscal 2023. - GAAP net loss was \$0.8 million, compared to a net loss of \$3.7 million in fiscal 2023.
+GAAP net loss for fiscal 2024 includes tax benefit for the release of a \$3.1 million valuation allowance resulting from the recording of certain intangible assets associated with the acquisition of 2600Hz in late October 2023, as well as a \$1.0 million gain on consolidation of facility costs, partially offset by \$0.7 million in acquisition related costs and \$0.5 million in certain restructuring costs. - Non-GAAP net income was \$15.4 million, compared to \$13.6 million in fiscal 2023. - Adjusted EBITDA was \$19.8 million, or 8% of revenue, compared to \$17.4 million in fiscal 2023. - As of January 31, 2024, we had total cash, cash equivalents and short-term investments of \$17.5 million, down \$9.4 million from \$26.9 million as of January 31, 2023.
+Cash usage reflected our acquisition of 2600Hz, including the repayment of borrowings under our Credit Agreement.